The chance to ask Joe & Paul any Test Automation question of your choice

 Joe and Paul live and breath Test Automation on a daily basis.

-Join us on April 26th from 2:00pm - 3:00pm EST as Joe and Paul answer your most pressing questions on test automation.
+Joe and Paul answer your most pressing questions on test automation.
 By the way, it’s free!

 (This Q&A is for anyone thinking about or currently working with test automation.)